lingeringsocket/shlurd/docs/readme.md

 OK.

-> A dwarf is a kind of person.
+> Dwarves, kings, and queens are kinds of person.

 OK.